Sunbury - West

 Table Chart PROFILE FAQ

-Sunbury - West has 71 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together facilitate 3,015 weekly passenger trips.
-The transport accessibility in the area is considered good, with residents on average being located 203 meters from their nearest transport stop.
+Sunbury - West has 71 operational public transport stops, all of which are bus stops.
+These stops are served by four distinct routes that collectively facilitate 2,158 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically residing 203 meters from the nearest transport stop.
+As a predominantly residential region, most commuters travel outward, with cars being the primary mode of transportation at 92%.
+On average, there are 1.8 vehicles per dwelling, surpassing the regional average.
+According to the 2021 Census, 24.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport